Lazio-R/Bright-Coffee-Shop-Sales-Analysis/README.md

 # Bright-Coffee-Shop-Sales-Analysis
-Business Insights for a New CEO using Historical Transactional Data from Bright Coffee Shop
+Provide Business Insights for a New CEO using Historical Transactional Data from Bright Coffee Shop